 But this isn’t the end of the story.
 Because as the logo got absorbed into the built environment, and the politics of (dis)ability became more nuanced, some people started finding it a little lacking.

-And so one group, the Accessible Icon Project, has created a new logo that they hope will ultimately replace ISO standard.
+And so one group, the Accessible Icon Project, has created a new logo that they hope will ultimately replace the ISO standard.

 Here, in the Accessible Icon Project’s words, is what’s different: